Katherine E. Kleeman Legacy Fund

 - Women Candidates for the United States Senate – a national interview project of women who have run for the US Senate, including an interview with Margaret Chase Smith, the first woman to serve in both the U.S. House and U.S. Senate

 Kleeman co-authored Political Generation Next: America’s Young Elected Leaders with Institute director Ruth B. Mandel, discussing findings from the Institute’s Young Elected Leaders Program.
 She also co-authored two CAWP publications – Legislating By and For Women, describing CAWP's research about the impact of women in the 103rd and 104th Congresses, and Term Limits and the Representation of Women, highlighting findings from a CAWP conference of legislators, activists, and practitioners as well as related research about the effect of term limits on women's representation in state legislatures.
-Among her earlier publications are: Voices, Views, Votes: The Impact of Women in the 103rd Congress (co-written with a CAWP research team); and Women Make a Difference (co-authored with Kathy Stanwick) and Women's PACs, both part of CAWP's series of reports on "Bringing More Women into Public Office."
+Among her earlier publications were: Voices, Views, Votes: The Impact of Women in the 103rd Congress (co-written with a CAWP research team); and Women Make a Difference (co-authored with Kathy Stanwick) and Women's PACs, both part of CAWP's series of reports on "Bringing More Women into Public Office."
 She also prepared a discussion guide for the documentary film Not One of the Boys, produced by CAWP and aired in 1984 on the PBS series Frontline.
+In addition, she assisted with editing for four editions of Gender and Elections, edited by Susan J. Carroll and Richard Fox.

-Kathy is the daughter of Richard P. and Rosslyn Shore Kleeman.
+Kathy is the daughter of the late Richard P. and Rosslyn Shore Kleeman.
 Roz and Dick met at a political event, and politics – as well as writing, wordplay and non-stop consumption of news – were emphasized in their household.
 Kathy and her siblings Nancy, Alice and David grew up in Minneapolis; the family moved to Washington, DC when Kathy was 13.
 She earned an A.B. from Radcliffe/Harvard and an Ed.M. from the Harvard Graduate School of Education before dedicating her life’s work to the political empowerment of women.
-Kathy married Joe Melton and settled in Kendall Park, New Jersey where the couple raised two children, Anna and Tom Melton.
-Kleeman serves on the board of Planned Parenthood of Northern, Central and Southern New Jersey.
-Her passions include Red Sox baseball, Rutgers women’s basketball, and the annual Cayamo music cruise.
+Kathy married Joe Melton and settled in Kendall Park, New Jersey, where the couple raised two children, Anna and Tom Melton.
+Kleeman chairs the board of Planned Parenthood of Northern, Central and Southern New Jersey.
+Her passions include Red Sox baseball, Rutgers women’s basketball, and Americana/singer-songwriter music.